piyushkumar0707/sih-dashboard-test-1/technical-architecture.md

-# Guardian Eagle - Technical Architecture and Working Principles
+# Travira - Technical Architecture and Working Principles

 ## System Overview

-Guardian Eagle is an advanced AI-powered safety monitoring system specifically designed for the Tourism Department and Police forces.
+Travira is an advanced AI-powered safety monitoring system specifically designed for the Tourism Department and Police forces.
 The system provides comprehensive real-time safety monitoring of tourists through multiple integrated technologies.

 ## Core Technologies